bradleyboehmke/bradleyboehmke/_posts/2017-01-01-kraljicmatrix-package.md

 ## # ... with 190 more rows
 ```

 Lastly, it is important to keep in mind that decision-makers may weight the importance of each attribute differently.
 Consequently, due to certain market environments, decision-makers may weight the x attribute (i.e. supply risk) of greater importance than the y attribute (i.e. profit impact).
 Thus, we can prioritize PSCs based on this preference by applying a multi-attribute value function (MAVF) with swing weights.
-Swing weight values for x and y attributes ($w_x$ and $w_y$ respectively) are typically elicited from SMEs.
-This allows for calculation of the interaction swing weight $w_{xy} = 1 - w_x - w_y$.
+Swing weight values for x and y attributes ($$w_x$$ and $$w_y$$ respectively) are typically elicited from SMEs.
+This allows for calculation of the interaction swing weight $$w_{xy} = 1 - w_x - w_y$$.
 Thus, we can calculate the MAVF as outlined by Keeney and Raiffa (1993)[^keeney]:

 $$V(x,y) = w_x v_x (x) + w_y v_y (y) + w_{xy} v_x (x) v_y (y)$$